 6. The Brownlee Brothers

-It may not be a sporting moment, but the Mayor of London getting stuck on a zip wire in Victoria Park while waving a Union flag and wearing a hard hat is a sight not many people will forget!
+It may not be a sporting moment, but the Prime Minister getting stuck on a zip wire in Victoria Park while waving a Union flag and wearing a hard hat is a sight people still look back on fondly!

-Coming off the back of an historic Tour de France victory, Sir Bradley won the men’s cycling time trial gold medal and casually took his place on a golden throne outside Hampton Court Palace to celebrate.
+Coming off the back of a historic Tour de France victory, Sir Bradley Wiggins won the men’s cycling time trial Gold medal and casually took his place on a golden throne outside Hampton Court Palace to celebrate.

 After a host of medals at the World, European and Commonwealth level, Beth Tweddle finally won an Olympic medal to cap off an incredible career with a dazzling uneven bars routine.